vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - simple scanner with explicit collection;
 - scanner with match facts and resolver;
-- sequence command reader using `VmCommandCursor`;
+- semantic sequence decoder/executor with a small opcode profile;
 - synth parser using `Instrument`, `Region`, and `Sample`;
 - source map annotation conventions.

-### 24.2 Keep command readers boring
+### 24.2 Keep command decoding and execution boring

-The best command handlers in this branch are straightforward: name the command, read operands, update state, emit events, return flow.
+The decoder should read operands and store flow once.
+The executor should switch on command kind, update state, emit events, and return runtime flow.
+Neither side should hide the driver behind command objects or a schema framework.

-Avoid turning command readers into miniature frameworks.
-The shared cursor and VM already provide the framework.
+Keep opcode knowledge in one profile plus sparse patches.
+Avoid parallel size tables, analysis interpreters, and per-opcode handler classes.

 ### 24.3 Prefer explicit collections when possible